New Ventures Challenge MGT4053

 Short Description

-This is a practice-based experiential learning course in which students, working in groups of three or four, undertake an entrepreneurial activity that creates financial value.
+This is a practice-based experiential learning course in which students, working in groups of three or four, undertake planning an entrepreneurial activity, showcasing their concept and testing it out on their peers and externals in a showcase practical skills activity.

 Timetable